 On December 30, 2019, a special court in the city of Pezinok sentenced Andruskó to 15 years in prison for premeditated murder of Kuciak in a plea deal, according to news reports.
 On April 6, 2020, the same court sentenced Marček to 23 years in prison for the murder, according to reports.

 On September 3, 2020, the special court in Pezinok found Kočner not guilty of the ordering the murders, and acquitted Zsuzsová of involvement in organizing the murders, citing a lack of evidence in both cases, according to news reports.
+However, on June 15, 2021, the Slovak Supreme Court ordered a new trial in their case, finding that the September 2020 verdict did not adequately examine all available evidence, according to news reports.

 The special court sentenced Szabó, the shooter, to 25 years in jail for the killing, according to those reports.